orbitalapi/orbital/README.md

 Then visit http://localhost:9022 in your browser.

 ## What is Orbital?
-Orbital is a data gateway that automates the integration, transformation and discovery of data from data sources (API’s, databases, message brokers) across your enterprise.
+Orbital is a data gateway that automates the orchestration, integration and transformation of data and services (API’s, databases, message brokers) across your enterprise.
+Powered by your API specs enriched with Semantic Metadata, Orbital removes the need for glue code, and self adapts as your services evolve.

 Think of it as data federation (a single API for all your sources), without having to shift to GraphQL.